RivasMario/WorkingScripts/Ansible/Ansible.md

 Commit the changes

->git commit -m "first version of the inventory file, added three hosts."
+>git commit -m "first version of the inventory file, added six hosts."

 Push commit to Github